Beaverton, Oregon

-Beaverton is a city in Washington County, in the U.S. state of Oregon with a small portion bordering Portland in the Tualatin Valley.
+Beaverton is a city in the Tualatin Valley, located in Washington County in the U.S. state of Oregon, with a small portion bordering Portland.
 The city is among the main cities that make up the Portland metropolitan area.
-Its population was 97,494 at the 2020 census, making it the second-largest city in the county and the seventh-largest city in Oregon.
+Its population was 97,494 at the 2020 census, making it the second most populous city in the county and the seventh-most populous city in Oregon.
 Beaverton is an economic center for Washington County along with neighboring Hillsboro.
-It is home to the world headquarters of Nike, Inc., although it sits outside of city limits on unincorporated county land.

-The hunter–gatherer Atfalati tribe of the Kalapuya people inhabited the Tualatin Valley prior to the arrival of European–American settlers in the 19th century.
-They occupied a village near the Beaverton and Fanno creeks called Chakeipi, which meant "place of the beaver", and early white settlers referred to this village as Beaverdam.
-Lawrence Hall took up the first land claim in 1847 and established a grist mill.
-The entry of a railroad in 1868 spurred growth in the small farming communities and led to the town's incorporation in 1893.